WAP Systems and Labeled Subshifts

 The space of labels is introduced and studied in section \ref{sec,labels}.
-The expanding function systems and the associated subshifts are introduced and studied in section \ref{sec,exp}.
-A rather technical subsection \ref{sub,fine} is dedicated to the fine structure of a general system of the form $X(\M)$.
-We hope it will be useful in further investigations of these enigmatic systems.
-On a first reading the reader may choose to skip this detailed analysis as it is not used in the sequel.
-Subsection \ref{sub,WAP} is dedicated to WAP systems that arise as $X(\M)$ for labels $\M$ which are either finitary or simple.
+The associated subshifts are introduced and studied in section \ref{sec,exp}.
+Section \ref{ss,finitarysimple} deals with WAP labels and their corresponding subshifts.
 Finally, in sections \ref{sec,dyn-prop} and \ref{sec,scrambled} these tools are applied to obtain many interesting and subtle constructions of subshifts.
 Let us mention just a few.
 On the finite type side we obtain examples of null as well as non-null WAP subshifts, Example \ref{ex11} (answering a question of Downarowicz); WAP subshifts of arbitrary (countable) height, Theorem \ref{towtheo28}; topologically transitive subshifts which are LE but not HAE, Example \ref{ex,unc} and Remark \ref{re,LEnotHAE} (these seem to be the first such examples); and completely scrambled WAP systems (although not subshifts) of arbitrary countable height, Example \ref{ex11a} (answering a question which is left open in Huang and Ye's work \cite{HY}).
 On the recurrent side we construct various examples of non-tame subshifts.
 Of course many questions are left open, especially when labels which are not of finite type are considered, and we present some of these throughout the work at the relevant places.

+We thank Benjy Weiss for several helpful suggestions which greatly improved this work.
+We also thank the two anonymous referees for a careful reading of the manuscript and for their useful comments and corrections.

-\section{WAP Systems}
+\section{WAP systems}